maidiance/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+  Node.js allows developers to use javascript (allowing for the front end and back end to share the same programming language).
+Express, a module of Node.js, allows us to build the back end working with JSONs, using middleware for our APIs.

 1. Understand and explain the use of Middleware.
 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.